pydisasm

 I’m going to use this simple program in the examples later.

-The programs prints the output of calling a function named five().
-I run the code using the usual Python interpreter called (CPython) and we get the expected output: 5.
+The program prints the output of calling a function named five().
+I run the code using the usual Python interpreter called (CPython), and we get the expected output: 5.

-When I do this, under the covers Python translates or compiles the program into an intermediate form called bytecode and interprets that internal form.
+When I do this, Python translates or compiles the program into an intermediate form called bytecode and interprets that internal form.
 In this particular case, that bytecode stays internal; it isn’t written out to disk.

 The instructions for doing all of that stuff that I just said, takes up only 25 bytes!

-For those of you who are familiar with machine code, 25 bytes to do all of this is awesome!
-There are metadata sections that are in the bytecode and that adds a bit of space too.
+For those of you who are familiar with machine code, 25 bytes to do this is awesome!
+There are metadata sections that are in the bytecode, and that adds a bit of space too.
 I haven’t shown that here, but we will see some of this a little bit later.

 As I said, the interpreter doesn’t run the source text directly, but instead runs bytecode.
 One implication of this, is that the source text doesn’t need to exist after byte-code compilation is done.